rails/rails/guides/source/testing.md

 Testing Rails Applications
 ==========================

-This guide covers built-in mechanisms in Rails for testing your application.
+This guide explores how to write tests in Rails.

 After reading this guide, you will know: